Generic Name: mupirocin calcium

 In 2 adequate and well-controlled trials, 30 subjects older than 65 years were treated with Mupirocin Cream.
 No overall difference in the efficacy or safety of Mupirocin Cream was observed in this patient population when compared with that observed in younger patients.

 Mupirocin Cream Description

-Mupirocin Cream USP, 2% is a white cream that contains 2.15% w/w mupirocin calcium USP (equivalent to 2.0% mupirocin free acid) in an oil and water-based emulsion.
+Mupirocin Cream USP is a white cream that contains 2.15% w/w mupirocin calcium, USP (equivalent to 2% mupirocin free acid) in an oil-and water-based emulsion.
 The inactive ingredients are benzyl alcohol, glycerol monostearate, mineral oil, phenoxyethanol, polyoxyl 20 cetostearyl ether, purified water and xanthan gum.

 Mupirocin Cream - Clinical Pharmacology

-Mupirocin is bactericidal at concentrations achieved by topical application.
-The minimum bactericidal concentration (MBC) against relevant pathogens is generally 8-fold to 30-fold higher than the minimum inhibitory concentration (MIC).
-In addition, mupirocin is highly protein bound (>97%), and the effect of wound secretions on the MICs of mupirocin has not been determined.
+Mupirocin is bactericidal at concentrations achieved by topical administration.
+Mupirocin is highly protein bound (greater than 97%) and the effect of wound secretions on the minimum inhibitory concentrations (MICs) of mupirocin has not been determined.

-Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical studies.
-(See INDICATIONS AND USAGE).
-The following in vitro data are available, BUT THEIR CLINICAL SIGNIFICANCE IS UNKNOWN.
-Mupirocin is active against most strains of Staphylococcus epidermidis and Staphylococcus saprophyticus.
+Mupirocin has been shown to be active against susceptible isolates of S. aureus and S. pyogenes, both in vitro and in clinical trials [see Indications and Usage (1)].
+The following in vitro data are available, but their clinical significance is unknown.
+Mupirocin is active against most isolates of Staphylococcus epidermidis.